-Avenue Women’s Center is a limited medical clinic providing first step services for anyone who is concerned they might be pregnant.
-Put your mind at ease with a free medical grade pregnancy test, accurate just 10 days after possible conception.
-If you live in the Chicagoland area, we have five convenient locations nearby available to walk-ins or same day appointments.
+Avenue Women’s Center is a limited medical clinic providing first step services for anyone who is concerned that they might be pregnant.
+Put your mind at ease with a free medical grade pregnancy test.
+If you live in the Chicagoland area, we have six convenient locations available to walk-ins or for same-day appointments.
 Contact us right away!

 If you have noticed some changes in your body lately and are questioning whether it might just be your imagination, know that you are not alone in this experience.
 Maybe your period is a few days late or you’ve noticed some nausea lately.
 Many women may hope to “talk themselves out of” their symptoms until they go away.
 However, often it works in the opposite fashion, only serving to make you more worried or anxious as time goes on.
 In answering the question, “Am I pregnant or just overthinking it?” start the process by learning more about pregnancy symptoms.

 While these symptoms can be caused by a variety of different factors, there is always a risk of pregnancy after becoming sexually active.
 Below is a list of common symptoms women experience in early pregnancy:

 - Breast Changes*